 Kevin has worked for more than 30 years with government, business and public administration on matters related to local governance, land use planning and regulatory issues.
 He has written and spoken extensively on issues facing municipal governments and those who deal with municipal governments.
 He has championed the idea that Nova Scotia’s municipalities need to constantly look for new constructs within their own organizations in the interests of making service delivery more efficient while building investor confidence in the jurisdiction’s future prosperity.

 Kevin is both creative and pragmatic, attributes that are often key to addressing what otherwise may appear to be intractable problems.

+Kevin leads Cox & Palmer’s municipal law group.
+He is recognized by Best Lawyers in Canada for his practice in Labour & Employment Law, Administrative and Public Law, and Corporate and Commercial Litigation.
 Kevin was appointed Queen’s Counsel in 2004.
-He is recognized by Best Lawyers in Canada 2015 for his practice in Labour & Employment Law, Administrative and Public Law, and Corporate and Commercial Litigation.
-He is a member of the Board of Directors of the National Youth Orchestra Canada (NYOC).

 - Nova Scotia (1985)

 - Mount Allison University (BA, 1979)

 - Harvard Business School (“Leading Professional Services Firms 2013”)